 The way in which you are assessed will vary according to the learning objectives of each module.
 Modules are assessed through project work, written assignments, written and oral examinations and clinical skills assessment.
 Details of how each module is assessed are shown in the Module Handbook which is provided to all students at the start of each module

-In 2021 the Faculty will be opening a new, fully integrated teaching facility, designed to enable teaching of nursing, midwifery, medical and pharmacy students.
-The facility will include treatment rooms, operating theatres and immersive simulation.
-Students will work in teams in simulated scenarios where they will learn to manage real-life situations.
+In 2021 the Faculty opened a new, fully integrated teaching facility, designed to enable teaching of nursing, midwifery, medical and pharmacy students.
+The facility includes treatment rooms, operating theatres and immersive simulation.
+Students work in teams in simulated scenarios where they will learn to manage real-life situations.

 All applicants must normally have a minimum of 5 GCSEs at grade C to include English Language or an equivalent qualification acceptable to the University, Mathematics and a Science subject (ie Biology/Human Biology, Chemistry, Physics, Double Award Science or Single Award Science).
 GCSE Applied Science is not acceptable in lieu of GCSE Science.